Digital card: Magnetic storage

 Magnetic storage was known from World War II and computer data storage in the 1950s.

-In 1969 an IBM engineer had the idea of attaching a piece of magnetic tape, the predominant storage medium at the time, to a plastic card base.
+In 1969 IBM engineer Forrest Parry had the idea of attaching a piece of magnetic tape, the predominant storage medium at the time, to a plastic card base.
 He tried it, but the result was unsatisfactory.
 Strips of tape warped easily, and the tape's function was negatively affected by adhesives he used to attach it to the card.
 After a frustrating day in the laboratory trying to find an adhesive that would hold the tape securely without affecting its function, he came home with several pieces of magnetic tape and several plastic cards.
-As he entered his home his wife was ironing clothing.
+As he entered his home his wife Dorothea Parry was ironing clothing.
 When he explained the source of his frustration – inability to get the tape to "stick" to the plastic so that it would not come off, but without compromising its function – she suggested that he use the iron to melt the stripe on.
 He tried it and it worked.
 The heat of the iron was just high enough to bond the tape to the card.

 Front side of the first magnetic stripe plastic credit card.
 Note that the narrow magnetic stripe is on the front of the card.
 It was later switched to the back side.